Click here to return to original page format (please do not use the "Back" button in your browser).

 Approaches to instruction

 Phonemic Awareness instruction: ResearchRR has found that, "Adult non-readers are unable to consistently perform on their own almost all Phonemic Awareness tasks....very few adult non-readers possess even the most basic Phonemic Awareness ability."
-In addition, adult poor readers who report having had difficulty learning to read as children show persisting poor Phonemic Awareness.RR
+In addition, many adults who have trouble with reading as children show persistent difficulty with phonemic awareness in adult life.RR

 ABE readers who are not progressing in Print Skills can be assessed in Phonemic Awareness.
 They may profit from instruction in Phonemic Awareness such as isolated practice of a single PA task.
 When sounds are matched to letters, Phonemic Awareness becomes part of Word Analysis (phonics) instruction.RR